Top Opendoor Competitors: Find the Best iBuyer for Your Home

 Working with Opendoor may be a good fit for sellers who want a quick, straightforward selling process.
 With Opendoor’s cash cash offer, you can bypass the traditional listing process altogether.

-However, working with Opendoor comes with higher fees than other companies (5% plus around 1% closing costs), and offers often fall below market value.
-The iBuyer also has stricter purchase criteria than cash deal competitors.
+However, working with Opendoor comes with fees (historically 5%, plus repair deductions), and reviews indicate offers generally fall below market value.
+The iBuyer also has stricter purchase criteria than cash home buying competitors.

 Opting for an Opendoor competitor may work best for you if: